Jorge Alfaro Player Props: Rockies vs. Braves

 - Alfaro hit .246 with 14 doubles, seven home runs and 11 walks.

-- Alfaro picked up an RBI in 25 of 81 games last season (30.9%), including 10 occasions when he drove in multiple runs (12.3%).
+- Alfaro drove in a run in 25 of 81 games last season (30.9%), including 10 occasions when he drove in multiple runs (12.3%).
 He had three or more RBIs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.